hack-at-uchicago/python-workshop/doc/outline.md

 Explain that we are not going to "lecture" about all the language features.
 Instead, we are going to show multiple examples (which students will have access to).
 When we get to the exercises, students will need to extrapolate from the various features that are highlighted in the examples.

-For lists, cover at least the following:

- - TODO
- - TODO
+Go through the following topics:

+ - Accessing lists ([], slicing)
+ - Extending lists (append, extend, insert)
- - TODO
+ - Removing (del, pop)
+ - Misc functions: len, min, max, sort
+ - Iterating through a list

 ### Twitter example

+get_tweet_lengths.py

+Explain the workshop.py module

 Load N tweets (as list of strings).
-Write a script that prints the length of the tweets.
+First on the interpreter, then on a script.

+First without sys.argv.
+Then, add sys.argv.

 ### Twitter exercise